weavedev/store/README.md

 #### Removing reducers

 After removing a reducer from `window.storeReducers` it will no longer listen to dispatched actions.
-After a reducer is removed from `window.storeReducers` its state will be removed when the next action is processed.
+After a reducer is removed from `window.storeReducers` its state will be removed.

 ```ts
 delete window.storeReducers.myMessageReducer;